Do or make

 - My stepbrother is making a new apartment building.

-Exceptions to be learned by heart
+Do or make? — exceptions to be learned by heart

 - Do: exercise, sport, business, good, harm, one’s duty, one’s teeth, one’s hair, one’s best, x amount of Km, a favour.